norman-thomas/homebridge-particle-io/README.md

  - ***accessory*** - Accessory name, this is the name of the accessory.
  - ***name*** - Display name, this is the name to be displayed on the HomeKit app.
  - ***deviceid*** - Device ID of the Particle Device (Core, Photon or Electron).
-It is defined in accessory so that you can use different Particle Devices for different accessoy.
+It is defined in accessory so that you can use different Particle Devices for different accessory.
  - ***type*** - Type of the accessoy.
 As of now, the plugin supports 2 type, LIGHT and SENSOR.
 Type LIGHT represents a light, such as bedroom light, kitchen light, living room light, etc...
 Type SENSOR represents sensor accessory such as Temperature sensor, Humidity sensor, Light sensor, etc...
  - ***sensorType*** - Optional Sensor Type, this string object is optional.
 This is only valid when the accessory type is SENSOR.
 As of now the plugin supports 3 types of sensors, Temperature Sensor, Humidity Sensor and Light Sensor.
 More sensor will be supports in future versions.
  - ***event_name*** - The name of the event to listen for sensor value update.
 This is only valid if the accessory type is SENSOR.
 If the accessory is a type of SENSOR, then the plugin listens for events published from Particle  Device (using `Particle.publish`).
 The device firmware should publish the sensor values in the format `key=value`.
 The key identifies the sensor value.
 For a temperature sensor the key should be ***temperature***.
 For a humidity sensor the key should be ***humidity***.
 For light sensor it should be ***light***.